 Medicine is clinical judgment.

-While speed remains important, physicians increasingly recognize that documentation quality, clinical reasoning, and reduced editing burden ultimately matter more than rapid transcription alone.
+While speed remains important, physicians increasingly recognize that clinical AI quality, reasoning support, and reduced cognitive burden matter more than rapid transcription alone.

-Unlike traditional ambient AI systems that primarily transcribe patient conversations, RAI reflects the physician’s clinical reasoning, intent, and decision-making process in real time.
+Unlike traditional ambient AI scribes that primarily transcribe conversations, Praxis RAI reflects the physician’s clinical reasoning, intent, assessment, and medical decision-making process.

-Praxis is template-free and adaptive.
-The system continuously learns from physician workflows and evolves over time.
+Praxis EMR is entirely template-free and continuously learns from physician workflows over time.

-Praxis is not merely an AI scribe layered onto an old EHR.
-It is a fully integrated AI-driven clinical platform.
+Unlike standalone AI scribes layered onto legacy EHR systems, Praxis is a fully integrated AI-driven clinical platform.

 Praxis v9 introduces: